Bharani20/community/blogs/abap-trial-docker-1909/README.md

 # Install ABAP Platform Trail 1909 docker on Google Cloud Platform

-The scripts listed in this repository is referred by this medium article - [Evaluating ABAP SDK for Google Cloud using ABAP Platform Trial 1909 on Google Cloud Platform](https://medium.com/google-cloud/evaluating-abap-sdk-for-google-cloud-using-abap-platform-trial-1909-on-google-cloud-platform-b69ce7adaa38).
+The scripts listed in this repository is referred by article - Evaluating ABAP SDK for Google Cloud using ABAP Platform Trial 1909 on Google Cloud Platform.
 Below is the Google Bard generated explanation of each of the scripts:

 ## Create Virtual Machine